swbanga/Ledger-Core-API/README.md

 Ledger-Core is an enterprise-oriented financial ledger platform built on .NET 10 and designed around immutable double-entry accounting principles.

-The project explores how modern financial infrastructure can be engineered using Clean Architecture, Domain-Driven Design (DDD), CQRS, distributed systems patterns, and cloud-native deployment practices.
+The platform explores how modern financial infrastructure can be engineered using Clean Architecture, Domain-Driven Design (DDD), CQRS, distributed systems patterns, and cloud-native deployment practices.

-The platform is intended to serve as a foundation for financial products such as:
+Ledger-Core is intended to provide a foundational financial engine capable of supporting:

-- Digital Banking Platforms
+* Digital Banking Platforms
-- Mobile Money Systems
+* Mobile Money Systems
-- Merchant Payment Networks
+* Merchant Payment Networks
-- Agency Banking Solutions
+* Agency Banking Solutions
-- Payment Gateways
+* Payment Gateways
-- Cross-Border Payment Platforms
+* Cross-Border Payment Platforms
-- Banking-as-a-Service (BaaS)
+* Banking-as-a-Service (BaaS)
-- Savings Platforms
+* Savings Platforms
-- Investment Platforms
+* Investment Platforms
-- Capital Markets Integrations
+* Treasury Systems
-- Treasury and Settlement Systems
+* Settlement Networks
-- Financial Super Applications
+* Financial Super Applications

-Ledger-Core is built on a single foundational rule:
+The platform is built around a single foundational rule:

 > The ledger is the source of truth.